glebosotov/evolution-image-generation/README.md

 python3 evo.py image.png sp
 python3 evo.py image.jpg p --timelapse
 python3 evo.py pic.png c --population 256 --keepsize
-python3 evo.py image.jpg c -iteration 4000
+python3 evo.py image.jpg c --iteration 4000
 ```

 ### Notice

 The algorithm is not optimised for GPU or multiple CPU cores.
-With image resolution of approximately 256x256 it will take around 30 minutes.
-For 512x512 around 3-4 hours etc.
+With image resolution of  512x512 a couple of hours and with `-f` it will be 10 minutes.